 Mass storage is typically the bottleneck in just about every system.
 So, how do we reduce this bottleneck?
 We do this by providing an SSD now as standard equipment.
 That means Windows will load in seconds, not minutes.
 Anything that is disk-intensive will be much faster as SSDs are so much faster than regular hard drives.
 Also, SSDs rarely fail.
 So, your data is safer on an SSD.

 We now are offering Intel's new 9th-Gen Coffee Lake processors (9600K and 9700K).
 These processors can go even higher that the previous generation with clock speeds hitting up to 5.0GHz.
-With the i5 9600K at 4.8GHz and the i7 9700K at 5.0GHz, we have to go with an after-market high-end cooler to maintain those speeds.
+We have to go with an after-market high-end cooler to maintain those speeds.
 Otherwise, thermal throttling occurs.
 In other words, the CPU will slow down when it hits 100 degrees C to allow itself to cool down.
 For the i5, we use a cooler that has four copper heat pipes that contact the CPU directly.
 Aluminum coolers just can't match the efficiency of copper.
 This allows for lower CPU temps and a quieter system, since the fans do not have to work as hard.
 And, the way we have the system designed, the heat from this cooler blows right out of the back of the case.
 If you opt for the i7, we move to a 240mm water cooler for even better cooling.

 The system supports one to four displays.
 With four, you can have wide forward view with three of the monitors, and use the fourth for your instruments.
 We have instructional videos on how to do all of this.
 Just let us know when you order and we'll send you the how-to videos.